 Working from home

 Working from home can be a fun experience, but it can also have an impact on mental health and productivity.
 If you’re new to working from home, you might not know how to set up a workstation in your house.
-Not everyone has a home office, but it is important to have a dedicated space in your house in which you can work, such as: the kitchen table.
-We have a YouTube video where Jo (our expert workstation assessor) that guides you through setting up a workstation at home.
+Not everyone has a home office, but it is important to have a dedicated space in your house in which you can work, such as the kitchen table.
+We have a YouTube video where Jo (our expert workstation assessor) guides you through setting up a workstation at home.

 Working from home tips:

 If you’re unsure of how to set up your workstation correctly, you could use our online assessment tool to help figure out whether or not your workstation is set up the way it should be.

 For more information and help on working from home, check out our blogpost ‘Working from home: How to set up a home office’